Testing for stationarity of functional time series in the frequency domain: Introduction

 Papers on functional time series have come into the focus more recently and constitute now an active area of research. \cite{hk} introduced a general weak dependence concept for stationary functional time series, while \cite{vde16} provided a framework for locally stationary functional time series. \cite{as03}, \cite{adh} and \cite{bcs00} constructed prediction methodology that may find application across many areas of science, economics and finance.
 With the exception of \cite{vde16}, the above contributions are concerned with procedures in the time domain.
 Complementing methodology in the frequency domain has been developed in parallel.
 One should mention \cite{pt13}, who provided results concerning the Fourier analysis of time series in function spaces, and \cite{hkh15}, who addressed the problem of dimension reduction for functional time series using dynamic principal components.

 The methodology proposed in this paper provides a new frequency domain inference procedure for functional time series.
 More precisely, tests for second-order stationarity are developed.
 In the univariate case, such tests have a long history, going back at least to the seminal paper \cite{psr69}, who based their method on the evaluation of evolutionary spectra of a given time series.
 Other contributions building on this work include \cite{vsn99}, who used local periodograms and wavelet analysis, and \cite{p09}, whose test is based on comparing a local estimate of the spectral density to a global estimate. \citet{dpv11} and \cite{dpv13} developed methods to derive both a measure of and a test for stationarity in locally stationary time series, the latter authors basing their method on empirical process theory.
 In all papers, interest is in smoothly varying alternatives.
-The same tests, however, also have power against non-smooth alternatives such as structural breaks or change-points.
+The same tests, however, also tend to have power against non-smooth alternatives such as structural breaks or change-points.
 A recent review discussing methodology for structural breaks in time series is \cite{ah}, while \citet{ars17+} is a recent contribution to structural breaks in functional time series.

-The proposed test for second-order stationarity of functional time series uses the Discrete Fourier Transform (DFT).
-Its construction seeks to exploit that the DFTs of a functional time series evaluated at distinct Fourier frequencies are asymptotically uncorrelated if and only if the series is second-order stationary.
+The proposed test for second-order stationarity of functional time series seeks to exploit that the Discrete Fourier Transform (DFT) of a functional time series evaluated at distinct Fourier frequencies are asymptotically uncorrelated if and only if the series is second-order stationary.
 The proposed method is therefore related to the initial work of \citet{dsr16}, who put forth similar tests in a univariate framework.
 Their method has since been generalized to multivariate time series in \citet{jsr15} as well as to spatial and spatio-temporal data by \citet{bsr17} and \citet{bjsr17}, respectively.
 A different version of functional stationarity tests, based on time domain methodology involving cumulative sum statistics \citep{ah}, was given in \cite{hkr14}.